Kaviarasu1408/LLM/LLM-API/llm-showdown.md

 ## Choosing right LLM

-- open source or closed..
-- release date or knowledge cut-off
+- Choosing the right LLM open source or closed,release date or knowledge cut-off, parameters, Training Tokens and Context length
-- parameters
-- Training Tokens
-- Context length

-- Inference cost(API Charge, Runtime compute)
+- The other things to see Inference cost(API Charge, Runtime compute), Training Cost, Build cost, Time to market, Rate limits, Speed, Latencyy and License
-- Training Cost
-- Build cost
-- Time to market
-- Rate limits
-- Speed
-- Latencyy
-- License

 ## Chinchilla scaling law

--Number of parameters that u need in a model is a roughly proportional to the size of your traning data
+- Number of parameters that u need in a model is a roughly proportional to the size of your traning data
 - If i want to train my model again, how many more parameters do i need the extra training data.
 - the answer is we need to double the weight..initally if we have 8 billions, now its 16 billions parameters.
 - it's an effective and powerful..